Jack Dempsey, PhD

 Data Scientist – Research Executive – Cognitive Psychologist

-I work as Vice President of Research at Cascade Reading, where I direct the research agenda to improve literacy outcomes for all readers using scientifically-informed strategies and experimental research methdologies to aid product development.
+I work as Vice President of Research at Cascade Reading, where I direct the company’s research agenda, manage the company’s social media presence, and lead algorithm development.

 Representative Work: